adelajelenova/-english-for-designers/08-summary-details/08-summary-details.md

 ![instagram post.](img/post.jpg)
 `Instagram post.

-Here you can see a post in which cwechfieldhockey inform followers about weekend matches.
+Here you can see a post in which czechfieldhockey inform followers about weekend matches.
 Some of the posts have a hockey stick frame from the logo.

 ![billboard.](img/billboard.jpg)